canada-ca/design-system/style-guide/index.md

       <li>create numbered or bulleted lists for key tasks</li>
     </ul>
   </section>
-  <h4>See how rule for measuring content for readability applies in French</h4>
+  <h4>See how the rule for measuring content for readability applies in French</h4>
   <ul>
     <li><span lang="fr"><a href="{{ site.urlconception }}/guide-redaction/#wp2-9">2.9 Vérifier la lisibilité de votre contenu</a></span></li>
   </ul>